opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 For accurate service mapping and correlation analysis, adhere to the following guidelines:

 - Service names must be unique and used consistently across application components.
-- The `serviceName` field is populated using the Data Prepper pipeline.
+- The `serviceName` field must be populated using the Data Prepper pipeline.
 - Services must be ingested with predefined upstream and downstream dependencies to construct accurate service maps and understand service relationships.

 ### Trace and span IDs